robbie-bosley/mTowerCED/README.md

 or by finding the build of ILCSoft you want in cvmfs:

     bash$ source /cvmfs/clicdp.cern.ch/path/to/ilcsoft/initilcsoft.sh

+If you already have a converted file of CalorimeterHits (such as calohits.slcio herein) then you may start up CED Viewer immediately, using the ced2go function:

+    bash$ ced2go -d mTower_geo/mTower_HEAD_multilayer_no_W.xml calohits.slcio

+Where -d [xml] gives the path to the detector geometry impementation - in this case, the 24-layer mTower with no implemented Tungsten.

+# Converting from ROOT to LCIO format:

 Copy the root file with the data you want to visualise in it.

     bash$ cp /path/to/root/file/input.root ./